 - The simplest tips against snoring

-Basically, snoring (med. rhonchopathy) describes the obstruction of the upper respiratory and airways, which manifests itself in noisy and strained breathing during sleep.
-This makes it difficult to sleep through the night and disturbs the important deep sleep phases in which the body regenerates, which can result in daytime tiredness, headaches or concentration problems.
+Basically, snoring (med. rhonchopathy) describes the obstruction of the upper respiratory and airways, which manifests itself in noisy and labored breathing during sleep.
+This makes sleeping through the night more difficult and disrupts the important deep sleep phases, which can result in daytime tiredness, headaches or concentration problems.

-Disturbing snoring sounds occur mainly in the upper respiratory tract when the air meets resistance during breathing and we have to exhale and inhale more forcefully.
-The air then flows through the throat with increased pressure, causing the soft tissue (such as the tongue, soft palate or uvula) to vibrate audibly - we snore.
+Disturbing snoring noises mainly occur in the upper respiratory tract when the air encounters resistance when breathing and we have to exhale and inhale more.
+The air then flows through the pharynx with increased pressure and causes the soft tissue (such as the tongue, soft palate or uvula) to vibrate audibly - we snore.

-Especially during sleep, our entire body musculature relaxes, which already fundamentally constricts the throat.
+Especially during sleep, our entire body musculature relaxes, which means that the pharynx is already fundamentally narrowed.
 Various factors then represent an additional blockage of the airways and promote snoring.
-For example, colds, hay fever, smoking, adenoids, a large tongue or enlarged tonsils, but also the wrong sleeping posture or swelling of the pharyngeal mucosa have a negative effect on breathing and increase the risk of snoring.
+Colds, hay fever, smoking, polyps, a large tongue or enlarged tonsils, but also the wrong sleeping posture or swelling of the pharyngeal mucosa have a negative effect on breathing and increase the risk of snoring.

-Here you will find simple & helpful tips against snoring, so that your airways remain clear and you can find a restful sleep.
+Here you will find simple & helpful tips against snoring so that your airways remain free and you can get a restful sleep.

 The simplest tips against snoring